utils¶

 simulation (

-]) – You can prepare this np.array withstate.getPeriodicBoxVectors()
+typing.Union[openmm.vec3.Vec3,numpy.array]) – You can prepare this np.array withstate.getPeriodicBoxVectors()positions_nm (

-]) – You can prepare this np.array withstate.getPositions(asNumpy=True).value_in_unit(unit.nanometers)
+typing.Union[openmm.unit.quantity.Quantity,numpy.ndarray]) – You can prepare this np.array withstate.getPositions(asNumpy=True).value_in_unit(unit.nanometers).
+It should either beunit.Quantityor value in nm.

 - class grandfep.utils.md_params_yml(yml_file=None)¶